stavsap/Jenkins-On-Docker/README.md

 <a href="https://www.buymeacoffee.com/stavsapq" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="40" width="174"></a>

-This will deploy Jenkins `2.48.2` on Docker
+This will deploy Jenkins `2.482` with Docker plugin `1.7.0` on Docker.

 # Requirements on host